SatoruMuro/SAM2GUIfor3Drecon/README.md

 <img src="images/KeyRemapping.jpg" alt="KeyRemapping" width="75%">

-【編集後の出力：マクログループC】　Output After Editing: Macro Group C
+Output After Editing: Macro Group C
-・全てのセグメンテーションマスクの確認・修正が完了したら、マクロCaで出力用の画像を生成し、マクロCbで修正後のマスク画像をグレースケールで出力する
-・オブジェクトごとに、以下のグレースケール値が対応する。
-(255, 248, 237, 226, 215, 204, 193, 182, 171, 160, 149, 138, 127, 116, 105, 94, 83, 72, 61, 50)

 Once verification and corrections of all segmentation masks are complete, use macro Ca to generate images for output and macro Cb to export the corrected mask images in grayscale.
 Each object corresponds to the following grayscale values: (255, 248, 237, 226, 215, 204, 193, 182, 171, 160, 149, 138, 127, 116, 105, 94, 83, 72, 61, 50)

-出力された画像は、"edittedmasks" というフォルダーに保存されます。このフォルダーは、作業中の Segment Editor PP ファイルと同じ場所に作成されます。
-なお、保存先に "edittedmasks" フォルダーがすでに存在する場合、それは上書きされるため、注意が必要です。

 The output images are stored in a folder named "edittedmasks", which is saved in the same location as the working Segment Editor PP file.
 If a folder named "edittedmasks" already exists in the save location, it will be overwritten, so caution is required.